himanshumukat91/nd0191-c1-myreads/README.md

 ├── SEARCH_TERMS.md # The whitelisted short collection of available search terms for you to use with your app.
 ├── package.json # npm package manager file.
 It's unlikely that you'll need to modify this.
 ├── public
-│   ├── favicon.ico # React Icon, You may change if you wish.
+│   ├── player.png # App icon
 │   └── index.html # DO NOT MODIFY
 └── src
+    |── components
+    |   ├── BookList.js # Home page with 3 book shelves
+    |   ├── BookSearch.js # Search page component
+    |   └── BookShelf.js # Reusable component for displaying book shelf
+    |── utils
+    |   ├── helper.js # To store helper util functions
+    |   └── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+Instructions for the methods are below.
+    ├── icons # Helpful images for your app.
+Use at your discretion.
+    │   ├── add.svg
+    │   ├── arrow-back.svg
+    │   └── arrow-drop-down.svg
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
-    ├── icons # Helpful images for your app.
-Use at your discretion.
-    │   ├── add.svg
-    │   ├── arrow-back.svg
-    │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```